jchiefelk/node-quandl/README.md

-Stock, etf, and future analytics using asynchronous C++ addons for Node.js.
+Stock and Bitcoin analytics using asynchronous C++ addons for Node.js.
 Data is rendered using React.js and Google Charts.
+Flux architecture.